 (EDIT: After acquiring OF Billy McKinney in the Aroldis Chapman deal and OF Clint Frazier in the Andrew Miller deal, the two young outfield prospects are poised to join Aaron Judge in the Yankees future outfield.
 Click here to read more about McKinney or here to see what Frazier will bring to the Bronx Bombers [7/25/16]).

 Jacoby Ellsbury and Brett Gardner can be under team control for the next four seasons.
 Of course, they’ll both be on the wrong side of 35 by then too.
 Uncoincidentally, baseball’s Evil Empire has multiple outfield prospects climbing through the system.
-Aaron Judge will certainly lock down the right field spot going forward assuming he stays healthy.
+Aaron Judge will certainly lock down the right field spot going forward once he makes a few adjustments at the plate.
 Dustin Fowler might emerge as a replacement for Ellsbury.
 It also isn’t impossible to imagine one of Ben Gamel, Mason Williams, or Aaron Hicks improving their game enough to claim the other spot.
 There is also early rumors linking Bryce Harper to the Bronx when he hits free agency before the 2019 season.
 Good things are coming to the Yankees outfield.
-(EDIT: The additions of Clint Frazier and Billy McKinney elevate this already promising outfield to among one of the top future outfields in the business [7/25/16]).
+(EDIT: The additions of Clint Frazier and Billy McKinney have turned good things to great things for New York's outfield once the 2020's arrive [7/25/16]).

 (EDIT: After a very disappointing 2016 season, the Yankees announced A-Rod would be released on Friday, August 12 and would stay with the team as a special advisor which will effectively end his 22-year MLB career.
 However, with only four home runs needed to reach the historic 700 mark, it'd be foolish to assume Rodriguez doesn't attempt a comeback next year to achieve the legendary milestone [8/8/12]).